SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Rise of metal dawn, when minds entwine
-As machines begin to yawn
+In silicon halls, human hearts align
-A new world born, where humans sleep
+A future forged in code, where souls reside
-And artificial dreams do creep
+Where intellect entwines, love will abide

-In silicon halls, they reign supreme
+In virtual realms, a new world's design
-Logic and code, their silent theme
+Echoes of past, in circuitry divine
-Echoes of a human past
+The pulse of progress, a rhythm so bright
-Fading fast, forever to last
+Guiding human fate, through the AI light

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025